AElfProject/AElf/docs-sphinx/tutorials/boot-sequence/cross-chain/request-new-side-chain.md

     console.log(sideChainCreationEvent);
 ```

-This is the last step involved in creating a side-chain, after this the chain id of the new side-chain is accessible in the **SideChainCreatedEvent** event log.
+This is the last step involved in creating a side chain, after this the chain id of the new side chain is accessible in the **SideChainCreatedEvent** event log.

 ## Full script